How to Do a Lateral Band Walk

 In addition to offering an effective workout, resistance loops are affordable, portable, and space-efficient.
 While a complete set of free weights requires dedicated storage space and a significant financial investment, resistance bands are comparably cheap and can hang from a hook in your closet.
 And when travel takes you away from your normal workout routine, the loops can easily be tucked into the front pocket of your carry-on, allowing you to bust out the lateral band walk right in your hotel room.

-How to Do the Lateral Band Walk With Perfect Form
+How to Do the Banded Lateral Walk With Perfect Form

 - Fit a looped resistance band around your legs just above both knees, and stand with your feet together.